Code-Institute-Submissions/MattyOL-Recipe-WorldWide-Project.4/README.md

 * Once created, click on the new database name, where you can view the database URL and Password.

 # Heroku Deployment
-This project uses Heroku, a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
+Heroku, a platform as a service (PaaS), was employed for this project.
+This cloud-based platform enables developers to build, run, and manage applications entirely on the cloud.

 Deployment steps are as follows, after account setup: